 People from all occupations can enjoy a simple game – bowling.
-Read more to get a grip on using the ball and learn pointers about throwing the perfect hook and straight shot.
+Read more to get a grip on using the bowling ball and learn pointers about throwing the perfect hook and straight shot.
 Today, you too can learn how to throw a bowling ball.

 Did you know?
 Bowling is rewarding as a sport if you master a few things like scoring a strike as you see the pins go down.

-Opting for the Right Bowling Ball and Gear
+Choosing the Right Bowling Ball and Gear

-Another way to look at this is by adding one or two pounds to the ball that you use.
+Another way to look at this is by adding one or two pounds to the bowling ball that you use.
 Even with the specific guidelines, you do not need to use a pre-determined weight out of rule.
 Besides, the optimal ball is the one you feel comfortable throwing on the lane.

 Before you venture into learning the ‘moves’ you do need to get ahold of gloves or the fitted shoes.